Personal Independence Payment Mobility

-Personal Independence Payment is a new benefit designed to help with the extra costs caused by ill-health or disability.
-It can consist of one or two parts, each of which can be at the standard rate or the enhanced rate.
-This page is about Mobility component.
+Personal Independence Payment is designed to help with the extra costs caused by ill-health or disability.
+It consists of two parts, each of which can be at the standard rate or the enhanced rate.
+This page is about the mobility component.

 The mobility component is payable at two rates:

 - Standard rate – if you have a limited mobility

 - Enhanced rate - if you have a severely limited mobility

 Each of these components entitles the claimant to a regular weekly award.

 Adult Disability Payment (ADP) is gradually replacing PIP and the version of DLA paid to adults but not child DLA.
 From 29 August it will be available for all new claims across Scotland.
 See our Adult Disability Payment mobility component help page for more information.